-It is well-known that every first order trace property can be expressed as a conjunction of a safety property and a liveness property [2].
+Every first order trace property can be expressed as a conjunction of a safety property and a liveness property [2].
 In order to specify refinements preserving arbitrary first order properties of interest, it is therefore sufficient to assure that both safety and liveness properties are preserved.
 A general method to realize this by combining the two types of espec morphisms described above is presented in Section 3.
 To motivate it, we first summarize a more special problem that drives this paper.